elastic/apm-agent-python/docs/config/wsgi.rst

         Client(organization_id='<org-id>', app_id='<app-id>', secret_token='..')
     )

+.. container:: note

-.. note:: Many frameworks will not propagate exceptions to the underlying WSGI middleware by default.
+    Many frameworks will not propagate exceptions to the underlying WSGI middleware by default.